-Do you want to do a trek in Nepal but cannot spare more than one week?
-No problem!
-The Mardi Himal Trek is designed to fit into just a single week while still offering spectacular views of the major peaks in the region, but away from the crowds seen on the Annapurna and Everest trekking routes.
+The Mardi Himal base camp trek is designed to fit into just a single week while still offering spectacular views of the major peaks in the region, but away from the crowds seen on the Annapurna region trek and Everest region trek trekking routes.

 Starting off from Kathmandu, we will transfer first to Pokhara by bus before taking a local taxi to the starting point at Kande.
-The highest point where we will sleep on the trek is at a high camp, which is around 3580 metres above sea level, but we will do a day return trip to Base Camp itself which sits at 4450 metres – so be prepared for some thin air!
+The highest point where we will sleep on the trek is at a high camp, which is around 3,580 meters above sea level, but we will do a day return trip to Base Camp itself which sits at 4,500 meters – so be prepared for some thin air!

 Today is an arrival day.
 Peace Nepal representatives will meet you at the airport and transfer you to your hotel.
 The evening is free to explore the fascinating city of Kathmandu!

-Our first day of travelling is a busy one.
+Our first day of traveling is a busy one.
 We will start early to tackle the long drive to Pokhara on the local bus which is an adventure in itself!
-After that a short taxi transfer will bring us to the starting point of our walk.
-Having spent much of the day sat in transit this is a great way to finish things off and warm up for the days ahead.
+After that, a short taxi transfer will bring us to the starting point of our walk.
+Having spent much of the day sitting in transit this is a great way to finish things off and warm up for the days ahead.
 Tonight at the camp, which is approximately 2100m high, we will have our first proper views of the Annapurna region as well as the jewel of the region, Macchapuchare.

 The high camp is at 3900m, so by the time we reach here we are completely above the tree line and breathing will become noticeably more difficult with the thinner air.
 We will most likely complete our walking by lunchtime which will give time to explore the surroundings and take plenty of photos of the spectacular area in which we will camp.

-Assuming we stayed at Low Camp the previous night, we will aim to reach in Siddhing and catch local bus or local jeep to Pokhara.
+Assuming we stayed at Low Camp the previous night, we will aim to reach Siddhing and catch the local bus or local jeep to Pokhara.

-Note: Above holiday itinerary can be customized as our guest specific requirements and can make shorter and longer.
+Note: Above holiday itinerary can be customized to our guest-specific requirements and can make shorter and longer.
 We design your holidays accordingly.

 Water: Mineral waters are available at all stops during tea house treks (paying your own).
 You can also use tap water if you choose to use water purification tablets.